Sinclert/Sinclert/README.md

 ### Hello there 👋🏻

-I am a devoted _Pythonista_  with interest in Golang, Scala and JavaScript.
+I am a devoted _Pythonista_  with experience in Golang, Ruby and JavaScript.
 I enjoy software architecture and good practices. 👨🏻‍💻

-I rarely create new projects within my personal account, as my job at [Shopify][shopify-website]'s DB Engineering team reduces the time I can dedicate to open-source.
+I rarely create new projects within my personal account, as my job at [Shopify][shopify-website]'s Infrastructure team reduces the time I can dedicate to open-source.
 Nevertheless, you can find my contributions within the organizations listed under my profile information.

 Feel free to follow me on [Twitter][personal-twitter]